phoenixwizard/phoenixwizard1.github.io/portfolio.md

 Cloudaria (March 2014 - June 2015) <br>
 <em> <sup>(Ruby / Python / Postgresql)</sup></em>

-- Built content marketing platform from scratch, accmpalishing content aggregation, curation, personalisation & publishing, along with all relevant analytics.
+- Built content marketing platform from scratch, accompalishing content aggregation, curation, personalisation & publishing, along with all relevant analytics.
 - We had Fortune 500 companies as beta customer, while we were working directly with the CMO and her team to help with their content startegy.
 - Built a scheduler for users to schedule their posts.
 - Created a complete flow for user content generation and permission handling.